tfdeepnet/end2/week12/README.md

 * The context vector created above along with the previous decoder hidden state is fed to the LSTM layer.

-* a linear layer is created to transform the context vector and hidden vector match the input dimension of LSTM layer.
+* a linear layer is created to transform the context vector and hidden vector to match the input dimension of LSTM layer.

 * The output of the LSTM layer is passed through an activation function to add non-linearity.